A list of courses which must be completed with a grade of "C" or higher in order for a graduate to be recommended for teaching licensure.

 - Instrumental Music Education (grades K-12)

+Upon successful completion of all coursework, field experiences, and required licensure exams, graduates may be recommended for a Minnesota state teaching license for the specified subject and age group.
 Detailed information on our licensure programs, departmental policies, and admissions processes can be found in the School of Education Handbook.
 Policies set forth in the handbook are subject to change.

 The outcomes of the education program are based on the INTASC (Interstate New Teacher Assessment and Support Consortium) Standards and Minnesota's own Standards of Effective Practice.
 Upon successful completion of the NCU Teacher Licensure Program the beginning teacher: